Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies

 In this context, selecting the foreground galaxies directly from the imaging survey is often beneficial, as it offers full-survey coverage, dense sampling, and control over the sample selection function.
-This comes at the cost, however, of redshift estimate precision: photometric redshift estimates (photo-$z$), derived directly from multi-band imaging datasets, are typically of considerably lower quality than spectroscopic estimates.
-This in turn allows us to measure only two-dimensional (projected) clustering in redshift bins.
+This comes at the cost, however, of redshift estimate precision: photometric redshift estimates (photo-$z$), derived directly from multiband imaging datasets, are typically of considerably lower quality than spectroscopic estimates.
+This, in turn, allows us to measure only two-dimensional (projected) clustering in redshift bins.
 In addition, foreground galaxy selection from photometric data risks propagating observational systematic selection effects from the imaging into the lens sample, which can affect the clustering signal and redshift estimates.
-What is more, such systematics are generally more difficult to compensate for in photometric than in spectroscopic redshift surveys, due to lack of exact information on the radial dimension.
+Furthermore, such systematics are generally more difficult to compensate for in photometric than in spectroscopic redshift surveys, due to a lack of precise information on the radial dimension.
 When using photometric galaxies for clustering measurements or as lenses in GGL, the quality requirements for their photo-$z$ are more stringent than those for source galaxies.
 Source galaxies are typically grouped in relatively broad redshift bins, making it crucial to constrain the population redshift distributions accurately.
 Conversely, for lenses, it is important to have precise knowledge of individual photo-$z$ and their uncertainties.

-Several approaches exist for selecting photometric foreground galaxies for multi-probe analyses.
-The conceptually simplest method is a flux-limited selection, as applied in KiDS \citep[][hereafter \citetalias{Bilicki2018, Bilicki2021}]{Bilicki2018, Bilicki2021}.
-As shown in these papers, statistically accurate and precise photo-$z$ via an empirical (machine-learning) approach are possible for such a flux-limited foreground galaxy selection, provided that appropriate calibration (or rather training) data is available.
+Several approaches exist for selecting photometric foreground galaxies for multiprobe analyses.
+The simplest method (conceptually) is a flux-limited selection, as applied in KiDS \citep[][hereafter \citetalias{Bilicki2018, Bilicki2021}]{Bilicki2018, Bilicki2021}.
+As shown in these papers, statistically accurate and precise photo-$z$ via an empirical (machine-learning) approach is possible for such a flux-limited foreground galaxy selection, provided that the appropriate calibration (or, rather, training) for the data is available.